josephchen1/chum-bot/README.md

 - If you delete a message, the spot will no longer count!
 - Spotbot will treat each channel of the workspace separately so different teams can maintain their own spot boards.

+## Install
+[Click here to install](https://spot-bot.onrender.com/spotbot/install/).
+(I know this looks really janky, but this is actually more secure than the native slack flow which does not protect against CSRF attacks.)

+By installing Spot Bot, you acknowledge that you have read and agree to our [terms of use and privacy policy](https://gabeclasson.com/projects/spot-bot/terms-privacy/).

 ## Technical details
 Developed and tested on Python 3.8.10 in Ubuntu.